hw-hello-world/hello-react/README.md

-DBelow you will find some information on how to perform common tasks.
+Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

 ## Sending Feedback